 - The Door Slams You: An easy way to stop a guard... or for a guard to stop you.

-- Dub Name Change: The brothers are known as Mike and Spike in some international versions.
+- Dub Name Change: The brothers are known as Mike and Spike in the US Genesis release.
 Later retconned in Sonic & Sega All-Stars Racing, where they're referred to by their original names.

 - Evil Laugh: Whenever they get some treasure.
 Doubles as a Signature Laugh —"Eh heh heh!"